intel-iot-devkit/how-to-code-samples/range-finder-scanner/cpp/README.md

 ### Intel® IoT Gateway setup

-You can run this example using an Intel® IoT Gateway connected to an Arduino\*/Genuino\* 101.
+You can run this example using an Intel® IoT Gateway connected to an Arduino 101\* (branded Genuino 101\* outside the U.S.) board.

 Make sure your Intel® IoT Gateway is setup, by following the directions on the web site here:

 https://software.intel.com/en-us/node/633284

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101\* (branded Genuino 101\* outside the U.S.) board needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually onto your Arduino 101\* (branded Genuino 101\* outside the U.S.) board.

 ### Running the code on the Intel® Edison board or Intel® IoT Gateway